interlay/interbtc-spec/polkabtc-spec/docs/source/spec/staked-relayers.rst

     1. Transactional data is available for submitted Bitcoin block headers (``NO_DATA_BTC_RELAY: 0`` code).
     2. Submitted blocks are valid under Bitcoin's consensus rules  (``INVALID_BTC_RELAY: 1`` code).
     3. Vaults do not move BTC to another Bitcoin address, unless expressly requested during :ref:`redeem-protocol` or :ref:`replace-protocol`.
-    4. If a Vault is under-collateralized, i.e., the collateral rate has fallen below ``LiquidationCollateralThreshold``, as defined in :ref:`vault-registry`.
+    4. If a vault is under-collateralized, i.e., the collateral rate has fallen below ``LiquidationCollateralThreshold``, as defined in :ref:`vault-registry`.

  If one of the above failures is detected, Staked Relayers file a report with the :ref:`security` module.
-In cases (1) and (2), a vote is initiated, whereby this module acts as bulleting board and collects Staked Relayer signatures - if a majority is reached, as defined by ``STAKED_RELAYER_VOTE_THRESHOLD``, the state of the BTC Parachain is updated.
-In cases (3) and (4) a single Staked Relayer report suffices - the Security module checks if the accusation against the Vault is correct, and if yes updates the BTC Parachain state and flags the Vault according to the reported failure.
+In cases (1) and (2), a vote is initiated, whereby this module acts as bulleting board and collects staked relayer signatures - if a majority is reached, as defined by ``STAKED_RELAYER_VOTE_THRESHOLD``, the state of the BTC Parachain is updated.
+In cases (3) and (4) a single staked relayer report suffices - the Security module checks if the accusation against the vault is correct, and if yes updates the BTC Parachain state and flags the vault according to the reported failure.

 Staked Relayers are overseen by the Parachain **Governance Mechanism**.